• Skip to primary navigation

 • 4 large portobello caps

-• 1 tbsp. olive oil plus a little extra
+• 1 tablespoon olive oil, plus a little extra for brushing the mushrooms

 • ¼ cup chopped walnuts